saichler/l8bus/docs/README.md

 masking the networking interaction between services.

 N number of services, each implemented as a service point, can reside inside the same **Process** or reside in a separated **Micro Services Processes**, all subject to the Author decision.
-The interaction will the same for the developer.
+The interaction will be the same for the developer.
 ![alt text](https://github.com/saichler/layer8/blob/main/docs/service-points.png)

 ## Integrated Health Service & Leader/Follower Election <a name="health"></a>